wmcbrine/PDCurses/man/USERS.md

 windows which may be thought of as two-dimensional arrays of characters representing all or part of a terminal's screen.
-The windows are manipulated using a procedural interface described elsewhere.
+The windows are manipulated using a procedural interface described [elsewhere].
 The curses package maintains a record of what characters are on the screen.
 At the most basic level, manipulation is done with the routines move() and addch() which are used to "move" the curses around and add characters to the default window, stdscr, which